Police issue description of Brooklyn shooting suspect

 New York remains in an “active shooter situation” as police continued a manhunt for the gunman who opened fire and detonated explosive devices on a Brooklyn subway during Tuesday morning’s rush hour.

-He was described as a black male, wearing a gas mask, a green, “construction style” vest over a grey hoodie and carrying a book bag.
+He was described as a black male, wearing a gas mask, a green “construction style” vest over a grey hoodie, and carrying a book bag.
 He has a “heavy build” at 1.65m (5ft5in) and 81 kgs (180 pounds).

 At least 16 people were injured - eight of them shot - in the attack at the 36th Street and Fourth Avenue station in Sunset Park.